kailash-manasarovar/statement/docs/timeline/2023/april.md

 ## Novena

+- Sally told me about Novena prayers so I bought a Novena candle and started to pray.
 - I prayed to Mary to ask her to give me a way to communicate honestly with this man.
 - At that time, I wrote everything down on notes in my computer, including the things I was going to ask for in prayer, and all the things I wanted to happen in my life.